Common Symptoms of Kidney Problems

 Knowledge is power: signs that you could suffer from kidney problems

 - Change in urination: Whenever your kidneys fail, your urine changes.
-You might wake up at night to go to the bathroom and your urine is foamy or bubbly, you might need to urinate more frequently or in smaller amounts, or your urine could be very light, or jut the opposite: you could go several hours without urinating, and then it is dark and bloody.
-You might feel like you can’t wait or that it’s difficult to urinate, or you may feel tightness or a lot of pressure in the front part of the pelvis.
+You might wake up at night to go to the bathroom and your urine is foamy or bubbly.
+You might need to urinate more frequently or in smaller amounts.
+Your urine could be very light, or jut the opposite: you could go several hours without urinating, and then it’s dark and bloody.
+You might feel like you can’t wait or that it’s difficult to urinate.
+Or you may feel tightness or a lot of pressure in the front part of the pelvis.

 - Swelling: when your kidneys aren’t working correctly, they cannot remove extra liquids, which is why they accumulate in the body.
 This creates inflammation in the legs, ankles, hands and face.

 - Skin outbreaks or itching: waste in the blood is eliminated through the kidneys.
-When they do not function correctly, it begins to accumulate in the blood stream, which could cause extreme itching beyond the skin, and which is felt in the muscles or bones.
+When they don’t function correctly, it begins to accumulate in the blood stream, which could cause extreme itching beyond the skin, and which is felt in the muscles or bones.

-- Nausea and vomiting: once again, caused by uremia.
-This could also cause loss of appetite, losing several pounds, and your stomach may not be able to tolerate food, liquid, nor medications.
+- Nausea and vomiting: once again, this is caused by uremia.
+This could also cause loss of appetite or losing several pounds.
+Your stomach may not be able to tolerate food, liquid, nor medications.
 You can’t keep anything down.

 - Being very cold regardless of the season: anemia could make an individual feel cold even when the environment is warm.
 They wear heavy coats and have several blankets on their beds.
-This is also not improved by drinking very warm tea or coffee, nor taking a warm bath, even if with nearly boiling water.
+This also isn’t improved by drinking hot tea or coffee, nor taking a bath, even if with very warm water.
 This could happen in the summer with very high temperatures, and the individual may feel cold both at home, or while at work or in town.
 Chills, numbness in the extremities, and cold sweats are also other related symptoms.

-- Dizziness and problems concentrating: Anemia caused by the kidneys failing, which is when the brain does not receive the oxygen it needs.
-This could also make it difficult to remember something or to memorize things, dizziness, poor concentration regardless of the task, being distracted, short attention span while talking, etc. Not being able to remember what you did the previous week, the name of someone you know, feeling dizzy all the time, etc.
+- Dizziness and problems concentrating: Anemia can be caused by kidney problems, which is when the brain doesn’t receive the oxygen it needs.
+This could make it difficult to remember something or to memorize things.
+It can also cause dizziness, poor concentration regardless of the task, being distracted, short attention span while talking, etc. Other symptoms include not being able to remember what you did the previous week or the name of someone you know, feeling dizzy all the time, etc.

-- Back pain: some people that suffer from kidney failure don’t realize it because they attribute this pain to a heavy effort they made, poor work posture or sleeping bad at night.
-However, if the pain continues this is a sign of something else.
+- Back pain: some people who suffer from kidney failure don’t realize it because they attribute the pain to a heavy effort they made, poor work posture or sleeping poorly at night.
+However, if the pain continues, this is a sign of something else.
 Discomfort, pinching or even cramps develop in the lower part of the back or side of the body.
 Sometimes the pain can reach one or both legs.
 If the patient suffers from polycystic kidneys (which is when the kidneys or liver have an accumulation of cysts), they too could experience significant back pain.